Revision Date August 16, 2018

-- We each will defend, at our own expense, the other party and its Representatives and End Users against any suit or proceeding or threatened suit or proceeding to the extent such suit or proceeding is alleged to arise out of or result from (A) the negligence or willful misconduct of the indemnifying party relating to any use of Aeris Services or any Services Agreement; (B) the indemnifying party’s failure to comply with any law or regulation or to obtain any consent of any party, including consent of any End User for use of data pertaining to the End User, applicable to the activities under any Services Agreement, including any claim that a party did not comply with its obligations under Section 17; and (iii) breaches of its confidentiality and data protection obligations hereunder, including obligations in Addendum 1.
+- We each will defend, at our own expense, the other party and its Representatives and End Users against any actual or threatened suit or proceeding brought by a third party to the extent such suit or proceeding is alleged to arise out of or result from (A) the gross negligence or willful misconduct of the indemnifying party relating to any use of Aeris Services or any Services Agreement; (B) the indemnifying party’s failure to comply with any law or regulation or to obtain any consent of any party, including consent of any End User for use of data pertaining to the End User, applicable to the activities under any Services Agreement, including any claim that a party did not comply with its obligations under Section 12(a); and (iii) breaches of its confidentiality and data protection obligations hereunder, including obligations in Addendum 1.

-- You agree to defend, at your own expense, us, our Service Providers, and our respective Representatives against any suit or proceeding or threatened suit or proceeding to the extent such suit or proceeding is alleged to arise out of or result from claims from End Users relating to the operation of your Devices, Your Applications or Your Services (even if Your Services incorporate or rely on any Aeris Services), or to any actions taken by you or your Representatives as described in Section 7(a).
+- You agree to defend, at your own expense, us, our Service Providers, and our respective Representatives against any suit or proceeding or threatened suit or proceeding to the extent such suit or proceeding is alleged to arise out of or result from claims from End Users relating to the operation of Customer Devices, Customer Applications or Customer Services (even if Customer Services incorporate or rely on any Aeris Services), or to any actions taken by you or your Representatives as described in Section 7(a).

 - The indemnifying party will pay all damages and costs finally awarded against the indemnified party because of the indemnified claim, including the reasonable costs and attorney’s fees incurred by the indemnified party because of the claim, and/or all amounts payable by the indemnified party in connection with a settlement made in compliance with subsection (d) below.

 - Procedure.
-For claiming indemnification under this Section 10, the indemnified party will notify the indemnifying party promptly on becoming aware of a claim, furnish to the indemnifying party a copy of each communication relating to the claim, and provide all information and assistance (at the indemnifying party’s expense) necessary to defend or settle such suit or proceeding.
+For claiming indemnification under this Section 10, the indemnified party will notify the indemnifying party promptly on becoming aware of a claim, furnish to the indemnifying party a copy of each communication relating to the claim, and provide all information and assistance (at the indemnifying party’s expense) necessary to defend or settle such suit or proceeding, provided that the failure of the indemnified party to do any of the foregoing will relieve the indemnifying party of its obligations hereunder only to the extent that such failure materially prejudices the ability of the indemnifying party to defend the claim.
 The indemnifying party will have exclusive control of the defense and/or settlement of any indemnified claim.
 The indemnified party will not be bound by any settlement made without its prior written consent, which will not be unreasonably withheld or delayed, if the settlement does not include a full release of all claims against the indemnified party or if it requires an admission of guilt or wrongdoing.
 If the indemnifying party is legally prevented from assuming control of the defense of any claims, or either does not elect to assume control, or having elected to assume control, subsequently fails to proceed with the settlement or defense of any claims, then the indemnified party will be entitled to assume such control, and all costs and expenses incurred by the indemnified party in such defense or settlement will also be subject to its indemnity protection and recoverable from the indemnifying party.
 In such a case, the indemnifying party will be bound by the results obtained by the indemnified party with respect to such defense or settlement of such claims.

 - Dispute Resolution and Arbitration.
 Except for any injunctive relief one of us may seek as permitted below, we agree that, in the event of a Dispute, we will first work in good faith to negotiate and resolve such Dispute as follows: (i) the party seeking resolution of the Dispute will provide a written notice to the other party describing the Dispute in reasonable detail and the name of its Representative who will participate in resolving the Dispute; (ii) the other party will, within 5 business days of receipt of the notice, designate a senior Representative who has familiarity with and responsibility for that party’s performance under the applicable Services Agreement to participate in resolution of the Dispute; and (iii) the designated Representatives will attempt to resolve the Dispute within 30 days of being designated.
 If they are unable to reach a resolution, the Dispute will be escalated to the senior-most management executives of each party.
 If these senior management personnel are not able to resolve the Dispute within 20 business days, then we each agree to submit the Dispute to binding arbitration as follows.
 The proceeding will take place in San Francisco, California before three arbitrators, will be conducted in English, and will be administered by JAMS, Inc. pursuant to its Comprehensive Arbitration Rules and Procedures.
 Within 10 business days after JAMS issues notice of the commencement of arbitration, each of us will select, from an approved list, one person to act as arbitrator, and the two so selected will select a third arbitrator within an additional 10 business days of the commencement of the arbitration.
 If the arbitrators selected by the parties are unable or fail to agree upon the third arbitrator within the allotted time, the third arbitrator will be appointed by JAMS in accordance with its rules.
 We each agree to maintain the confidential nature of the arbitration process, including any resulting award, except as may be necessary to prepare for or conduct the arbitration hearing on the merits, or except as may be necessary in connection with a judicial challenge to an award or its enforcement or unless otherwise required by law or judicial decision.
 The arbitrators may, in their discretion, award to the prevailing party, if any, the costs and attorneys’ fees reasonably incurred by the prevailing party in connection with the arbitration.

-- Governing Law Jurisdiction and Venue.
+- Governing Law.
 Unless a Services Agreement specifies otherwise, these Terms and your use of the Aeris Services will be governed by the internal laws of the State of California, U.S.A. without regard to its conflicts of laws or choice of law rules.
 The application of the United Nations Convention of Contracts for the International Sale of Goods is expressly excluded.

 - Injunctive Relief.
 Notwithstanding any other provision of this Section 11, and without limiting any other remedy available, either of us may seek injunctive relief from any court of competent jurisdiction to prevent or limit any damage that could be irreparable, including damage arising out of a breach of confidentiality or data privacy obligations or a violation of the Acceptable Use Policy.